 Ms Jacquie Riddell

-Jacquie Riddell is a creategist – a creative strategist- and general manager with over 25 years experience in media and marketing innovation and leadership.
+Jacquie Riddell is a creative strategist and general manager with over 25 years experience in media and marketing innovation and leadership.
 She has created television channels and radio stations; new program formats and digital media concepts; developed world-famous marketing initiatives; led large teams and overseen large television productions.

 She has particular skills in media brand development and a track record building successful and high profile media brands.

-Jacquie is presently the Director of Marketing and Communications for Barangaroo, the new harbour side park and urban precinct being created in Sydney’s CBD.
+Jacquie is presently a Consultant in Marketing and Communications for Barangaroo, the new harbour side urban precinct being created in Sydney’s CBD.

 She was the Director of Marketing at SBS for the 6 years, leading a large division responsible for the brand management, creative direction, audience research, content strategy, advertising and promotion of SBS TV, radio and online.
 Her work at SBS included development of the organisation’s new brand platform ‘Six (now Seven) Billion Stories and counting…’ as well as the creation of arts channel STUDIO, and has won numerous international creative awards.